 The Hub Bicycle Co-op is proud to offer a 90-day limited guarantee on our repair labor on shop-quality bikes.
 Some services may be exempt.
 Tube change labor is guaranteed for 30 days.
 See your mechanic for details.

 What about my internally geared hub?

 Internally geared hubs are great, but they don’t last forever without the proper care and attention.
 Oils and greases break down and grit can enter the system.
 Listen to your hub.
 Strange noises and poor shifting are signs that something may need to be adjusted or cleaned.
 As always, any changes in the way your bike feels or responds is worth looking in to.

 Recommended maintenance for internally geared hubs: regularly clean the outside area where the axle enters the hub to keep grit away from these entry points.
-Overhaul every 1500 miles or so to keep the greases and oils inside fresh.
+Overhaul the hub every 1500 miles or so to keep the greases and oils inside fresh.
 Have cable tension and hub adjustment checked a couple times per season or if performance degrades.
-Repairs as needed.
+Repair as needed.